RadinaAvramova/full-stack-web-development/README.md

 # Full Stack Web Development in the Cloud

-This repository contains the source code for the [Full Stack Web Development in the Cloud](https://youtu.be/OUzaUJ3gEug) course.

 ## Architecture

 The diagram below outlines the high-level architecture and the hosting providers for the web application, API and database.